Check out these fun and easy Cheese Carrots. They are sure to please any hungry rabbits.

-I first made these years ago during Easter when my children were very young after discovering the recipe in my Aunt’s cookbook.
-I’ve adapted the recipe slightly since, using the spices I have on hand.
-Next time (as long as I know young children won’t be eating it) I’ll going to spice things up a bit or two with a touch of cayenne pepper.
+Years ago I first made these Cheese Carrots for Easter after discovering the recipe in my Aunt’s cookbook.
+I’ve adapted the recipe slightly, using spices I have on hand.
+If you like things spiced up a bit (and as long as you know young children won’t be eating them) kick these carrots up a notch or two with a touch of cayenne pepper.

-- Don’t try to use the pre-shredded cheese.
-For the cheese mixture to come together it really needs to be soft, and pre-shredded cheese sometimes has a hardness or funky coating that would make a weird texture in this.
+- Don’t use pre-shredded cheese.
+For the cheese mixture to come together it really needs to be soft.
+Pre-shredded cheese can create a weird texture when trying to mold the carrots.

 - 3 ounces, weight cream cheese (I used a reduced fat, but use what you like)